SCMxASI/Image-Classification-using-Convolutional-Neural-Networks-CNNs-on-CIFAR-10-Dataset/README.md

 This project demonstrates the use of Convolutional Neural Networks (CNNs) for image classification on the CIFAR-10 dataset.
 The CIFAR-10 dataset consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
 The goal of this project is to train a CNN model to classify these images into their respective classes.

 NOTE: *I don't attach any Libraries which are essential to run this program.
-Please make sure all the libraries are downloaded before running this code*
+Please make sure all the libraries are downloaded before running this code.*

 ->NEEDED LIBRARIES: